gr-/birdie/README.md

 To set-up a **Birdie** instance, it is warmly recommended to create a python virtual runtime environment first.
 This sandbox isolates python binaries, packages and various settings for **Birdie** and prevent from conflicts with pre-existing settings.

+For any python <=3.2 box, it requires the `virtualenv` command.
+The almost out-of-the-box virtualenv is provided [there](https://pypi.python.org/pypi/virtualenv).
+Once you've deployed a virtualenv this way, you can directly jump to the Birdie Install section.

-With python3, the-newly-preferred way is the `pyvenv` library and its command-line counterpart:
+With python3.3+ the-newly-preferred way is the `pyvenv` library and its command-line counterpart:

     $ pyvenv venv
     $ source venv/bin/activate